I Didn't Want to Push My Aunt to Get the Vaccine. Now I Live With Regrets

 Across the U.S., health agencies are reporting some 150,00 new COVID-19 cases a day, the highest rate since last winter, according to Johns Hopkins University numbers.
 Hospitalizations are likewise approaching the previous the high point of the pandemic, with many facilities across the nation again running out of beds and on the cusp of rationing care.
 As of writing, the seven-day average of daily COVID-19-related deaths is approaching 1,550.

 There is, of course, protection for those over 12: the authorized vaccines.
 The latest data from the U.S. Centers for Disease Control and Prevention, published Sept.
 10, found that unvaccinated people were over 10 times more likely to be hospitalized than vaccinated people, and about five times more likely to be infected.
-Despite those data, some 37.5% of people in this country currently eligible for the COVID-19 vaccines are not vaccinated.
+Despite that data, some 37.5% of people in this country currently eligible for the COVID-19 vaccines are not vaccinated.

 My family is a true case study to help understand this trend.
 During a family vacation to the beach in late July, nine adults stayed in a condominium.
 Seven were vaccinated.
 Three of the nine later tested positive for COVID-19.
 Two, both vaccinated, felt mild cold symptoms.
 A week later, the unvaccinated third was hospitalized.